top of page

 How this works

-There is no course or programme, no next levels to reach, no practices to follow, and no discipline to master.
 This work doesn’t build you up or take you somewhere else; it settles you, so seeking naturally stops.
 This work unfolds through continuity rather than intensity.
 Steady but not intense or dramatic.
 Since it is not about effort but the reception of transmission, the less you do, the more gets done for you.
-This work is not about a one-off peak experience but about being a containment where peace can stay.
-It is essentially a falling-off process in which excess, foreign, heavy, and false fall off.
+This transmission creates shifts; you staying creates inner space, which can effectively hold and contain peace.
+Shifts happen fast; the new consciousness takes real time to establish itself in you.
+And that's the journey.

 The emphasis is on staying rather than striving.
+Transmission works with contact.
+You and I come together, and the magic happens on its own

 What we actually do together